k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/17_Graphit/04_graphit_node_properties.md

 </tr>
 <tr>
 <td valign="top" width="300pxl">Session Provider</td>
 <td valign="top" width="600pxl">Defines which interface should be used for a query.
-This property should be defined each time a node is defined as SQL or Non-prepared SQL and the queried database is not Fabric.<br />Note that this property affects the node and its child nodes.</td>
+This property should be defined each time a node is defined as SQL or Non-prepared SQL and the queried database is not Fabric.<br />Note that this property affects the node and its children nodes.</td>
 </tr>
 <tr>
 <td valign="top" width="300pxl">Enabled</td>